Hyun-Gi-Kim/Fintekera-WebScraping-Project-Note/README.md

 # Fintekera Scraping Project

 ## Overview
+All of the contents are in the private repository.
+I can show a few contents for a while if a hiring manager asks me to look around it.

-This is a private repository for the Fintekera project.
+This is a public repository for the Fintekera project.
 It contains code and resources developed exclusively for Fintekera and is subject to a Non-Disclosure Agreement (NDA).
 Only authorized team members and individuals under the NDA should access and use the contents of this repository.

 **Confidentiality**: This repository and its contents are confidential.
 By accessing this repository, you agree to abide by the terms of the NDA signed with [Fintekera and to protect the confidentiality of